rachel-ng/bubble-tanks/README.md

 * A better looking map.
 * Map boundries.

+### Features Recently Added
+* Slower movement speed
+* No longer able to leave rooms without clearing them unless you are in a boss room or next to one.
+* Use keyboard to pick your upgrades.

+## Bugs

-## Bugs That Do Not Affect Gameplay
+### Bugs That Do Not Affect Gameplay
 * When transfering between rooms, you can catch a glimpse of what is in the other room before transfering.

-## Bugs That Do Affect Gameplay
+### Bugs That Do Affect Gameplay
 * If you are moving and then decide to click outside of the window, your tank will continue to move.
   To fix this, click back inside the game and use the  `W`  `A`  `S`  `D`  keys to move in the direction that the tank is currently moving in.
 It should stop the tank from moving any further.